xtdw/Grow-a-Garden-Premium-Macro/README.md

-# Virage Grow A Garden Macro
+# Virage Grow A Garden Premium Macro
-A macro for the Roblox game "Grow a Garden"
+Virage's trash premium grow a garden macro with trash security for free
  ## Installation
  - First of all, you need to download [AutoHotKey v1.1](https://www.autohotkey.com/) (Not 2.0), and run the installer
  - Once complete, download the most recent version of the Virage Grow A Garden Macro through the most recent [GitHub Release](https://github.com/VirageRoblox/Virage-Grow-A-Garden-Macro/releases/latest)(Download source code ZIP)